 How Is the COVID-19 Vaccine for Children Ages 5 to 11 Different?

-The FDA and CDC authorized a smaller dose of the Pfizer COVID-19 vaccine for kids 5 to 11 years old.
-The authorized dose is one-third the size of the dose that people ages 12 and up receive.
+- The authorized Pfizer dose for children 5 to 11 is one-third the size of the dose that people ages 12 and up receive.

 Data from clinical trials showed the antibody response from the smaller dose in children ages 5 to 11 was comparable to the antibody response from the larger dose in people ages 12 and older, but with fewer post-vaccination side effects.

-“The vaccine for children provides the lowest dose we can give them to protect them, which is one-third the adult dose, and with the fewest side effects,” Dr. Hoberman says.
+“The vaccine for children provides the lowest dose we can give them to protect them and with the fewest side effects,” Dr. Hoberman says.
 “It provides instructions for their bodies to recognize the virus and help reduce or get rid of it.”

 The makeup of the vaccine itself does not differ from the one for those over age 12.